Current-induced spin-orbit torques in ferromagnetic and antiferromagnetic systems: Theory of spin-orbit torques

-The origin of the FL torque in the Mn$_2$Au crystal can be understood in terms of the symmetry of the nonmagnetic crystal.
-Without magnetism, the crystal has inversion symmetry and thus there is no net current-induced spin-polarization.
-Yet, the Mn sublattices each have locally broken inversion symmetry and thus can have current-induced spin-polarizations that have to be precisely opposite.
-An intuitive explanation of this behavior is that the local inversion breaking is opposite for the two sublattices and thus the induced spin-polarizations are also opposite.
-When magnetism is added these opposite spin-polarizations generate a staggered effective field.
-In the Rashba model on the other hand, the inversion breaking is the same for both sublattices and thus the field generating the FL torque is not staggered.
-On the other hand, the field generating the DL torque is staggered, since it is proportional to the magnetic moment which is staggered in the AF.
-The FL torque in Mn$_2$Au has a Rashba-like symmetry, i.e., the effective field is on each sublattice proportional to ${\bm \zeta}$.
+The origin of the field-like torque in the Mn$_2$Au crystal can be understood in terms of the symmetry of the nonmagnetic crystal.
+Without magnetism, the crystal has inversion symmetry and thus there is no net current-induced spin density.
+Yet, the Mn sublattices each have locally broken inversion symmetry and thus can have current-induced spin-densities that have to be precisely opposite.
+An intuitive explanation of this behavior is that the local inversion breaking is opposite for the two sublattices and thus the induced spin-densities are also opposite.
+When magnetism is added these opposite spin densities generate a staggered effective field.
+In the Rashba model on the other hand, the inversion breaking is the same for both sublattices and thus the field generating the field-like torque is not staggered.
+On the other hand, the field generating the damping-like torque is staggered, since it is proportional to the magnetic moment which is staggered in the antiferromagnet.
+The field-like torque in Mn$_2$Au has a Rashba-like symmetry, i.e., the effective field is on each sublattice proportional to ${\bm \zeta}$.
 This is because the local symmetry of the Mn sublattices is the same as that of the 2D Rashba model.
+Additional symmetry analysis for various types of crystalline antiferromagnets has been provided by \citet{Watanabe2018} and \citet{Zelezny2017}.

-Following the calculations based on tight-binding models, the SOT was also calculated in AFs using DFT.
+Following the calculations based on tight-binding models, the SOT was also calculated in antiferromagnets using density functional theory.
 Such calculations were done for Mn$_2$Au \cite{Zelezny2017} and CuMnAs \cite{Wadley2016}, which has a symmetry analogous to Mn$_2$Au.
 These results agree well with the tight-binding calculations in term of the magnetization and current dependence and in addition show a relatively large torque.
 The magnitude of the effective field is around 2 mT per 10$^7$ Acm$^{-2}$ current density for Mn$_2$Au and 3 mT per 10$^7$ Acm$^{-2}$ for CuMnAs.
-The switching due to this FL N\'eel order torque has been observed in CuMnAs \cite{Wadley2016} and subsequently in Mn$_2$Au \cite{Bodnar2017,Meinert2017}.
+The switching attributed to this field-like N\'eel order torque has been observed in CuMnAs \cite{Wadley2016} and subsequently in Mn$_2$Au \cite{Bodnar2018,Meinert2018,Zhou2018b}.